How to use this document

 Domain II — Commercial discipline

-4. Are we paying for M365 (or equivalent) licences we do not use?
+4. Are we paying for Microsoft 365 (or equivalent) licences we do not use?

 What it tests.
 Whether anyone in the organisation has visibility into licence allocation.

 Good answer.
 “Our last licence-utilisation review was in March.
-We identified 7 seats assigned to dormant users and 4 tier mis-alignments; we remediated all of them, for an annualised saving of about A$6,000.”
+We identified seven seats assigned to dormant users and four tier misalignments; we remediated all of them, for an annualised saving of about A$6,000.”

 Not-good answer.
 “The MSP manages our licences.”